International Driving Permit

 It was uncertain as to how they could amend the law as either drivers require an International Driving Permit or they do not.
 The only other option might have been to restrict the requirement to drivers from certain countries, i.e. non-English speaking.

 In the end, the legislature reconvened in March 2013 and the law was repealed in its entirety.

 Whilst an International Driving Permit is no longer mandatory, it is generally recommended for the United States of America.
 However, Visit Florida, the official tourism board say you do not need one but you should always carry photo ID whilst driving.

-If you do decide to apply for an International Driving Permit note that there are several different versions and for the United States you need IDP 1949.
+If you do decide to apply for an International Driving Permit note that there are three different versions and for the United States you need IDP 1949.

 For UK drivers, an International Driving Permit can be obtained in person from a limited number of main Post Offices (around 2,500) for £5.50.
 It used to be possible to purchase them by post from the Automobile Association or the RAC but in February 2019 the UK Government stopped this facility and now they can only be purchased in person.

 The International Driving Permit runs for one year from the date of issue and can be purchased up to three months in advance of the date of travel.

 Before applying, check you have all the required documentation, but essentially to obtain an International Driving Permit in person you will need a signed passport-sized photo, your driving licence (including paper counterpart) and your passport.

-You can get more information on the International Driving Permit and in which countries it is mandatory at gov.uk (opens in new window).
+You can get more information on the International Driving Permit and in which countries it is mandatory at the UK gov.uk website (opens in new window).

 If you have a licence issued by another country then you should check with the motor vehicle department of that country to obtain an IDP.